CreativeInquiry/PEmbroider/examples/README.md

 ## PEmbroider_interactive_demo

-Demonstration of exporting an embroidery file during live interaction.
+Demonstration of how an embroidery file can be generated and exported *during live interaction*.

 [![](PEmbroider_interactive_demo/PEmbroider_interactive_demo.png)](PEmbroider_interactive_demo/)